 We have also produced Village Plans using feedback received from the community after consultation. these plans cover the issues raised by local communities and will be refreshed on a regular basis.

 In view of this, we encourage community groups to carefully consider what else a neighbourhood development plan could achieve for their area.
 This is the case particularly because of the village planning process in which every local resident and business was consulted.

-The Council has published its Neighbourhood Planning Protocol(pdf, 302KB), which outlines the Council’s role in neighbourhood planning.
+The Council has published an updated Neighbourhood Planning Protocol(pdf, 3646KB) in February 2014, which outlines the Council’s role in neighbourhood planning.
 It provides a general overview and advice on the neighbourhood planning process and ensures there is a coordinated approach, including clarity and transparency for local communities.